ezgicinan/MineSweeperConsole/README.md

 # MineSweeperConsole
-Mine Sweeper Game on Console (Java)
+Mine Sweeper Game on Console (Java) 1.1

 This is a simple version of minesweeper game that can be played on console.

+Ver 1.1:
+The players' nickname and their score are stored in a txtfile.

 Ver 1.0:
 In the game you can create your game board with desired size.
 Also, the cells on the board show different numbers if they are not mines.